Biddeford, Maine: Transportation

 Biddeford was the eastern terminus of the now-defunct New England Interstate Route 11, which ended in Manchester, Vermont.
 State Route 111, which travels through Biddeford's main commercial corridor, is now numbered in Old Route 11's place.
 Biddeford Municipal Airport is located two miles south of the central business district.
 The Saco Transportation Center Amtrak stop serves downtown Biddeford.

 Local bus service in Biddeford is provided by Biddeford-Saco-Old Orchard Beach Transit, connecting the city to destinations in Saco and Portland.

 Education

 It is in the Biddeford School District.
+Schools include the Biddeford High School and the Biddeford Regional Center of Technology.